Program: 2 hours of Theory and 4 hours of Practices, Sailing License Certificate.

 or other vessels,

-or obstacles
+The obstacles

-or ropes in the water.
+or ends in the water.

 • Undocking maneuver depending on wind and current.